 There’s strength in numbers, whether you’re hauling lines on a ship, or trying to stay fit.
 Working out with a group can keep you accountable and help build unit morale and camaraderie.
 Whether you’re hoping to drop a little weight, get toned, or just be active, taking part in group exercise can help you meet your fitness goals.

 People who interact and exercise with leaner and more fit individuals (compared to others who are overweight) tend to lose more weight.
 And members of exercise groups who also engage in social support activities are more likely to stick to the exercise program and maintain weight loss over a few months than those who just work out without social support.

 If you already have a fitness battle buddy, now’s a good time to get a couple more people to build a squad for group workouts.
 Like your fitness battle buddy, exercise groups help keep you accountable, active, and invested in staying fit.
 Group members who are more fit or experienced in the gym can also help you make more progress by pushing you to work harder and providing coaching tips to improve your form.

 There are many ways you can get in on group workouts.
 Your local MWR might offer group classes such as spin, swimming, yoga, or aerobics.
 Your unit might run group PT as well.
 And if it doesn’t, work with your command to start a few group sessions each week to prep for an upcoming PT test.
 If you’re located somewhere that doesn’t have any MWR-run gym facilities, many local gyms offer military discounts for classes (or your unit might even reimburse gym fees).

 Not all group exercise needs to be in the gym.
 Team-based activities have health benefits and can also help build unit cohesion and improve work performance.
 You might have a unit team that competes against others at your installation, or it could just be pick-up basketball a few days a week.

-This holiday season, use social media to thank your squad for their support and workout tips using CHAMP’s #GotMySix hashtag.
+Use social media to thank your squad for their support and workout tips with CHAMP’s #GotMySix hashtag.